Defensive Rebalancing for Automated Market Makers: Conclusion

-The conservation constraints for active CFMMs are unchanged (we assume pool-to-pool transfers between active CFMMs do not incur fees), while the conservation constraints for passive CFMMs reflect their fees.
+The conservation equations for active CFMMs are unchanged (we assume pool-to-pool transfers between active CFMMs do not incur trading fees), while the conservation constraints for passive CFMMs reflect their respective fees.

 Agents also typically incur a small fixed cost with each trade.
 Angeris \etal~\cite{AngerisCEB2022} observe that incorporating such costs in the optimization program transforms a convex program into a mixed-integer convex program.
-Exact solutions for such programs may be inefficient, but efficient approximate solvers exist (see the cited reference for details).
+Exact solutions for such programs may be computationally expensive, but efficient approximate solvers exist (see the cited reference for details).

 The optimization program could be extended in a number of ways.
 It might impose additional constraints, such as enforcing upper or lower bounds on pool sizes.
 The objective function could be extended to take into account costs such as inventory risk or gas fees.